xairy/unlockdown/README.md

 This repo demonstrates some ways to disable or bypass kernel lockdown on Ubuntu (and some other) kernels without physical access to the machine, essentially bypassing this security feature.

 (Updated 21.03.2020.)
-At this point, all proposed bypass methods have been fixed on Ubuntu, Fedora and Debian (see [this](https://github.com/xairy/unlockdown/issues/1) for details).
+At this point, all outlined bypass methods have been fixed on Ubuntu, Fedora and Debian (see [this](https://github.com/xairy/unlockdown/issues/1) for details).
+The other linked methods might still work.

 ## Story